Stanley-Okwii/ai-playground/README.md

 # AI-PLAYGROUND

 This is an immerse AI creative playground, with tailored prompts.
-Free free to try it out here: [Live Demo](https://ai-playground-wine.vercel.app)
+Free free to try out the [Live Demo](https://ai-playground-wine.vercel.app)

 ## Pre-requisites